kagiko/vaultwarden-wiki/Configuration-overview.md

 If you enable the [[admin page|Enabling-admin-page]], that will also show the full list of config options.

+In case there are any errors or omissions, the source of truth is

+https://github.com/dani-garcia/bitwarden_rs/blob/master/src/config.rs (search for `make_config!`)

 ## Setting the domain URL

 Make sure to set the `DOMAIN` environment variable (or `domain` in the config file) to the URL you use to access your bitwarden_rs instance.
 If you don't, it's likely that various functionality will break mysteriously.
 Some examples: